Dan6erbond/Banhacker/README.md

 client_id=CLIENT_ID
 ```

-Make sure that if you change `BH` to something else in the `discord.ini` file to change this line of code in the bot:
+Make sure that if you change `BH` to something else in the `discord.ini` file you change this line of code in the bot:

 ```python
 bot.run(config["BH"]["token"])
 ```

 Same thing if you change the name in your `praw.ini` file:

 ```python
 bh = banhammer.Banhammer(praw.Reddit("TBHB"), bot=bot, change_presence=config["change_presence"])
 ```

-Make sure that you have both [PRAW](https://praw.readthedocs.io) and [Discord.py](https://discordpy.readthedocs.io) installed as they are required to interact with Discord's and Reddit's API.
-They can be installed with the following commands:
+Important to note is that you need both [PRAW](https://praw.readthedocs.io) and [Discord.py](https://discordpy.readthedocs.io) installed as they are required to interact with Discord's and Reddit's API.
+They can be installed with the following terminal commands:
  - `pip3 install -U discord.py`
  - `pip3 install -U praw`

+Now that you have everything setup and all your dependancies installed, run the [banhacker.py](banhacker.py) file on your machine and see it in action!
+More information on how to use Banhammer.py as well as updates can be found on its [GitHub page](https://github.com/Dan6erbond/Banhammer.py).

 ## Note for Discord Hack Week judges
 Due to the fact that the demo gives you moderation access to the /r/banhammerdemo subreddit, if you have joined to evaluate the bot's functionality, you will need to notify the moderators of the server so they can assign a role to you.
 You will then see the `##🔨mod-chat`, `#🔨new-posts`, `#🔨approved-posts`, `#🔨removed-posts`, `#🔨mod-mail`, `#🔨report-queue`, `#🔨mod-queue` and `#🔨mod-actions` channels within the `BANHACKER` category.